Oakland Ballet History

 In 2010, the company welcomed internationally acclaimed choreographer and director Graham Lustig as Artistic Director.
 Under Lustig’s leadership, Oakland Ballet Company has rekindled its commitment to serving the local community by producing ballet that is vibrant in its artistic vision and draws on the Bay Area’s diverse talent.

 In addition to his production of The Nutcracker, Lustig has broadened the company’s performing focus to include Luna Mexicana, a celebration of Dia de los Muertos, begun collaborations with local artists and arts organizations, and commissioned new work from local choreographers such as Sonya Delwaide, Natalya Shoaf, and Linda Stele II.
 He established East Bay Dances to provide performance opportunities to local dance groups.
-In 2011, Lustig established an annual summer intensive dance and choreography workshop for students looking to accelerate their training.
+In 2011, Lustig established an annual summer academy dance and choreography workshop for students looking to accelerate their training.
 Reviving Oakland Ballet’s role in arts education in the East Bay, Lustig establishing OBC’s Discover Dance community engagement program and You Can Dance!, a residency program bringing dance education into the public schools.

 In 2000, Oakland Ballet ushered in a new era with Artistic Director Karen Brown, a celebrated dancer from Dance Theatre of Harlem.
 Brown brought a renewed focus to the production of ballets by local and contemporary choreographers while continuing the company’s commitment to performing great classical works.
 In 2007, OBC celebrated the return of founding Artistic Director, Ronn Guidi.
 Mr. Guidi retired for the final time in 2008 and Oakland Ballet continued to present productions under the direction of guest Artistic Directors through the spring of 2010.